Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Discussions and outlook

 \item We then move to the computation of the Spectral Form Factor (SFF), which encodes the chaotic nature of the theory.
-We explicitly discuss the ramp-plateau transition of SFF for both the JT and deformed JT gravity. \textit{We show that in early time up to a specified time scale ($t\ll e^{S_{0}/2}$), the disconnected SFF has a decaying nature, and beyond this, we get increasing nature at $g=0$ for the deformed theory unlike JT gravity}, for which the disconnected SFF asymptotically approaches zero for large time. \item We also compute the connected SFF from the deformed two-point function.
-Unlike the pure JT gravity, the early time connected two-point function shows oscillation in the dip region.
-We show the ramp of the SFF in the deformed theory increases faster than the undeformed one and discuss a plausible physical interpretation of it by connecting with the fact that there are more chances of creating baby universes when we couple the theory with $U(1)$ matter field.
+We explicitly discuss the ramp-plateau transition of SFF for both the JT and deformed JT gravity. \textit{We show that in early time up to a specified time scale ($t\ll e^{S_{0}/2}$), the deformed disconnected SFF has a decaying nature like pure JT gravity and the undeformed 2DEM theory}, for which the disconnected SFF asymptotically approaches zero for large time.
+Also, for $T\Bar{T}+J\Bar{T}$ deformation we only take the $\mathcal{O}(1/h)^0$ (leading order in $1/h$) term.
+It would be worth investigating the $1/h$ corrections to the disconnected SFF.
+We leave this investigation for the future. \item We also compute the connected SFF from the deformed two-point function.
+Unlike the pure JT gravity, the early time-connected two-point function shows oscillation in the dip region. \textit{We show the ramp of the SFF in the deformed theory increases faster than the undeformed one} and discuss a plausible physical interpretation of it by connecting with the fact that there are more chances of creating baby universes when we couple the theory with $U(1)$ matter field.